igemsoftware2020/UC-Davis/TUTORIAL.md

 	`--jasparfile`

-This argument has to be a string that specifies the file path to a jaspar file containing the position weight matrix of the binding motif to be embedded in the promoters.
+This argument specifies the file path to a jaspar file containing the position weight matrix of the binding motif to be embedded in the promoters.
 For this program, the user must have jaspar files available or format their intended position weight matrix in jaspar format.
-A testfile 'testjaspar.1.jaspar' is provided for testing mbed, as well as other programs in the package.
+A testfile 'testjaspar.1.jaspar' is provided for testing mbed, as well as other relevant programs mentioned in this tutorial.

-To use the markov analysis function of mbed, the user must provide a fasta formatted file of background DNA sequence.
+To use the markov analysis function of mbed, the user must provide a fasta formatted file containingDNA sequence.
+The purpose of the markov analysis option for mbed is to allow users to create promoters with higher complexity sequence.
 The optional command line arguments for markov analysis in mbed are as follows.

 + `--dnafile`: a string argument that specifies the file path to a fasta file that contains genomic or promoter sequence from actual species